JamBrain/DairyBox/readme.md

 * **ocp.php** - Manage Opcache state (PHP Opcache)
 * **phpinfo.php** - Simple script with a phpinfo() call.

-If you want PHPMyAdmin, simply download the latest version and unzip it in to the `public/phpmyadmin` folder.
+If you want PHPMyAdmin, simply download the latest version and unzip it in to the `public/phpmyadmin` directory.
 Access it with.

 http://192.168.48.48/phpmyadmin/ - Login: **root**  Password: **root**